HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/SshkeysApi.md

 ## GetByID

-> SshKey GetByID(ctx, sshkeyId)
+> SshKey GetByID(ctx, sshkeyId, optional)

 Retrieve SSH Key by ID

-Returns a single SSH key with matching ID
+Returns a single SSH key with matching ID.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters